Skip to content

 Higher Education Mental Health Implementation Taskforce

 Edward chairs the HE Mental Health Implementation Taskforce (HEMHIT) which was established in June 2023 by the Minister of State for Skills, Apprenticeships and Higher Education in response to the Parliamentary debate calling for the creation of a statutory duty of care.
-The HEMHIT’s role will be to oversee the development and delivery of the measures announced by the Minister, including:
+The HEMHIT’s role is to oversee the development and delivery of the measures announced by the Minister, including:

 • Support the adoption of common principles and baselines for approaches across providers, including through charter memberships and the development of a mental health governance framework.